dsent/bullet-addons/src/style-tweaks/style-tweaks-readme.md

 ## Usage

-Read the repo's [README](../README.md) for general installation instructions.
+Read the repo's [README](../../README.md) for general installation instructions.

-Drop `style-tweaks.css` into your Bullet injection area (site-wide or per-page).
-No JavaScript required.
+Drop `style-tweaks.css` into Bullet's Code area site-wide (per-page is possible, but not recommended).

 - To add Telegram and WhatsApp icons to your CTA buttons, just add any `https://t.me/` or `https://wa.me/` links to the CTA section of the navbar in Bullet's settings.
 They will be automatically displayed as buttons with icons:
     ![A screenshot of a navbar section with Telegram and WhatsApp icons as CTA buttons](wa-tg-icons-cta.png)